Mel Chin: All Over the PlaceApril 8, 2018 - August 12, 2018

 Wake is made possible in partnership with Times Square Arts, the public art program of the Times Square Alliance.
-Special thanks to the University of North Carolina at Asheville.
+Wake was produced in collaboration with faculty, staff and students at UNC Asheville’s STEAM Studio.
+Special thanks to Jaros, Baum & Bolles; and Silman.

 The Signal Rededication Ceremony is generously supported by Humanities NY, the New York City Department of Cultural Affairs, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
 We gratefully acknowledge the participation of those who made the Signal Rededication Ceremony possible: G. Peter Jemison, AMERINDA, Kenkeleba House, MTA Arts and Design, and Open Engagement.

 Exhibitions at the Queens Museum receive significant support from Ford Foundation and the Charina Endowment Fund.
 Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, Lambent Foundation, Booth Ferris Foundation, and the Lily Auchincloss Foundation, Inc.